yuriyyakym/awai/docs/docs/Examples/search.md

 # Search

-In this example we will implement debounced search with sorting.
+Example of how to implement debounced search with sorting.

 First create state nodes and actions, then we create a scenario which executes a callback on every searchQuery state change.
 Inside of the callback we start a two promises race - if delay promise is resolved first, we are safe to perform a search request.
 Notice how we used `searchQuery.events.changed` as a promise, in case it resolves before the delay, we just reject, which stops current callback execution; meanwhile new scenario callback with updated query is executed in parallel and starts the same flow.